 The company says it created a “Mortgage Pod” model that surrounds their LOs with a team of “highly-trained specialists” to ensure you’re in good hands.

-Or you can simply begin the process online and stay there the entire time if you prefer to do things without much human interaction.
+Those who prefer to do things without much human interaction can just begin the process online and stay there the entire time if desired.

 The company claims to have the “World’s First Digital Mortgage” with proprietary tools like their Transfersafe secure document transfer to streamline the process and eliminate paper waste.